A balancing act: Supporting the arts in Canada

 Keeping an arts organization healthy in Canada is a balancing act between time spent on administrative and artistic work, generating private and public revenue sources, taking artistic risks, hitting earned revenue targets, and staying relevant to current audiences while engaging new ones.

-A new balance: de-colonization, inclusion, and adaptation
+A new balance: De-colonization, inclusion, and

 Arts organizations rarely have enough resources and capacity to execute a major change in strategy, so change is often incremental.
 Yet, in this time of social, cultural, and economic disruption, organizations in all sectors must be nimble and adaptive to remain relevant.
 The arts are no exception.